sadlerap/sbo-rabbitmq-sample/blog_post.md

 Run with RUST_BACKTRACE=full to include source snippets.
 ```

+If you inspect the logs for `producer` as well, you'll see that it throws a
-`producer` throws a similar error.
-This is because we haven't bound our
+similar error.
+This happens because we haven't bound our RabbitMQ cluster to
-RabbitMQ cluster to either `producer` and `consumer`, so neither of them know
-where to find it.
+either `producer` and `consumer`, so neither of them know where to find it.
 Let's fix that.

 ## Binding things together

-If we were not using SBO, we would need to tell both `producer` and `consumer`
+If you were not using SBO, we would need to tell both `producer` and `consumer`
 how to connect to a rabbitmq instance.
-This means distributing at minimum the
+This means distributing at least the
 following information to these services:

 - The hostname of the RabbitMQ instance